 Flu Vaccine FAQs

 UPMC Children's Community Pediatrics, in accordance with the CDC, recommends that all children ages six months and older receive the flu vaccine this season.
 This helps protect your children and those around them from becoming infected.
-Flu shots are provided to our patients on a first-come, first-served basis so contact your office for more information today.
+Learn more about scheduling a flu shot appointment today.

 To learn more about the flu vaccine, read our frequently asked questions below.